Thursday, February 10, 2011

-The following is adapted a sermon I wrote on St. Scholastica several years ago.
+The following is adapted from a sermon I wrote on St. Scholastica several years ago.

 Today is the feast of St. Scholastica.
 She is the sister of St. Benedict, the person who created the Benedictine Order and the rule of life which is used by monks and nuns throughout the world even today.
 Some accounts claim that Benedict and Scholastica were twins, while others say that they were so close that many thought they were twins.
 If they were twins, they were probably born around the year 478 or 480 in Nursia, Italy.
 Scholastica lived very much in the shadow of her brother, and the little we know about her comes from the Dialogues of St. Gregory the Great.